 - Nizar Zakka (permanent resident, Lebanon national): Iran detained information technology professional Nizar Zakka in September 2015.
 He was sentenced to 10 years in prison in October 2016. - Siamak and Baquer Namazi: In November 2015, Iran arrested a U.S.-Iran dual national, business consultant Siamak Namazi, on unspecified charges.
 Iran detained his father, Baquer Namazi, in February 2016.
-In October 2016, the Namazis were sentenced to 10 years in prison. - Reza "Robin" Shahini: In July 2016, Iran detained U.S.-Iran dual national Reza "Robin" Shahini, for crimes against the Islamic Republic and on October 25 he was sentenced to 18 years in prison.
+In October 2016, the Namazis were sentenced to 10 years in prison.
+The regime allowed Baquer Namazi to receive hospital treatment outside the prison during January 28-February 4, 2018, but insisted he return to prison afterwards. - Reza "Robin" Shahini: In July 2016, Iran detained U.S.-Iran dual national Reza "Robin" Shahini, for crimes against the Islamic Republic and on October 25 he was sentenced to 18 years in prison.
 He was released on bail in late March 2017, pending appeal, but he is still apparently not permitted to leave Iran. - Karan Vafadari: Vafadari, an Iranian American, was arrested in July 2016, along with his wife, U.S. permanent resident Afarin Niasari.
-The art gallery owners are being held for "engaging in corruption and depravity" an apparent reference to allegedly serving alcohol at their home. - On July 16, 2017, Iranian judiciary officials announced that Xiyue Want, a U.S. citizen and a graduate student at Princeton University, had been sentenced to ten years in prison for spying for the United States.
+The art gallery owners, who are Zoroastrians,were sentenced in January 2018 to 27 years in jail for "engaging in corruption and depravity" an apparent reference to allegedly serving alcohol at their home. - On July 16, 2017, Iranian judiciary officials announced that Xiyue Want, a U.S. citizen and a graduate student at Princeton University, had been sentenced to 10 years in prison for spying for the United States.
 Mr. Wang reportedly was arrested in the summer of 2016 while conducting research in Iran on that country's Qajar dynasty.
 Princeton and the U.S. government reportedly sought to work quietly to achieve his release, explaining why his arrest and identity had not been previously announced. - Robert Levinson: Former FBI agent Robert Levinson remains missing after a visit to Kish Island in March 2007 to meet Dawud Salahuddin, an Iranian allegedly responsible for the 1980 killing of an Iranian in the United States who was a diplomat of the Shah's government.
 Iran denies knowing his status or location.
 In January 2013, his family released recent photos of him provided by captors through uncertain channels.

 Non-U.S. Dual Nationals.
 British-Iranian dual national Kamal Foroughi, arrested in May 2011, was sentenced to eight years in prison in 2013 for unspecified charges.
 In early 2016, Iran detained British-Iranian dual national Nazanin Zaghari-Ratcliffe and Canadian-Iranian dual national Homa Hoodfar, but Hoodfar was released in September 2016.
-In April 2016, French-Iranian Nazak Afshar, was arrested upon return to Iran, sentenced to six years in prison, and released on bail.
+In April 2016, French-Iranian Nazak Afshar was arrested upon return to Iran, sentenced to six years in prison, and released on bail.
 She had been arrested in 2009 but was freed following French government intervention.
 A well-known Iranian-Canadian sculptor, Parviz Tanavoli, was barred from traveling to Britain in July 2016 and his passport was confiscated.
-In August 2016, Iran detained British-Iranian dual national Abdolrasoul Dorr Esfahani, a former member of Iran's nuclear negotiating team focused on financial issues, for alleged spying for British intelligence.
+In August 2016, Iran detained British-Iranian dual national Abdolrasoul Dorri-Esfahani, a former member of Iran's nuclear negotiating team focused on financial issues, for alleged spying for British intelligence.